Should I Submit?

 Can I contact members of the Technical Papers Committee with questions?

-In general, although search engines make it a simple matter to find email addresses for these people, we ask that you do not contact them directly about the review process.
-Instead, please use the SIGGRAPH 2016 Technical Papers Email Contact Form, which sends messages to the Chair, the Advisory Board, and selected administrators of the papers review process.
+Although search engines make it a simple matter to find email addresses for these people, we ask that you do not contact them directly about the review process.
+Instead, please use the SIGGRAPH 2017 Technical Papers Email Contact Form, which sends messages to the Chair, the Advisory Board, and selected administrators of the papers review process.